gsg3ntertainment/GSG3-Global-Ai-Bot/README.md

 This process can get confusing because you need to use a secondary twitch account and setup a bot application through the twitch developer portal with a Client ID connecting to your chat with your channels oAuth Token.

+You are also required to deploy this using a local host like Docker, or on as a webservice through a website like Render

+Environment variables are required instead of plainly display user specific key values, but do not post these directly into any visible files

 # UPDATES